antonig/VBScript/VBScript_graphics/README.md

 ..and exit to its external viewer.This way graphics can be done programmatically, in a non-interactive way.
 WYSIWIG is not possible in VBS, as far i know...

-The samples cover two different approaches:
+The samples cover three different approaches:

+### mandel.vbs
+ has a class that draws to a BMP (32 or 8 bit) file Drawing a Mandelbrot set requires a little number crunching so the script is slow.
+It uses an 8 bit images and a custom all-red palette.

 ### rastergraphic.vbs
  has a class that draws to a BMP (32 or 8 bit) file.